wyhwhye/FiveChess/README.md

 # FiveChess
- The final project of Java course
+ The final project of Java course.
 <br>
 <br>

-To play the game:  went to `./out/artifacts/FiveChess_jar/FiveChess.exe`
+To play the game: &nbsp; went to `./out/artifacts/FiveChess_jar/FiveChess.exe`